Dorothy Quincy Homestead: Preservation

-Representing the evolution of over 320 years of American architecture, the Dorothy Quincy House combines Colonial, Georgian and Victorian design.
+Showcasing the evolution of over three centuries of architecture in the Americas, the house features distinct design elements of the Colonial, Georgian, and Victorian style eras.
 It is one of the rare Massachusetts examples in which the elements of a 17th-century building are still clearly visible although surrounded by later styles.
-In 2005 the Quincy Homestead was designated as a National Historic Landmark.
+In 2005, the Quincy Homestead was designated a National Historic Landmark.

 The Homestead is owned by the Commonwealth of Massachusetts and operated by The National Society of the Colonial Dames of America in a public-private partnership.
 In 1904, when the property was threatened by encroaching urban development, a citizen drive was established to save the mansion.
 Led by the Massachusetts Colonial Dames and Charles Francis Adams, Jr., the grandson of President John Quincy Adams, Quincy residents raised funds to assist the Dames in purchasing the estate and creating a distinctive house museum.
 Looking to the long-term protection and presentation of the property, the Colonial Dames then negotiated a sale-leaseback agreement with the Commonwealth, whereby the Commonwealth accepted responsibility for capital improvements and the exterior preservation of the house, and the Dames agreed to maintain the interior of the home, to beautify it with period furniture and decorative arts, and to interpret its history to the public.
 This relationship has continued for over a century.

 Since 2005, the Dorothy Quincy Homestead has undergone a comprehensive exterior renovation to restore this stately historic building to its former grandeur.
 The project has included painting the structure, re-glazing the windows, and other major improvements.